Competitions and awards can help encourage developing our talents – but there can also be a dark side to comparing ourselves with others.

-Entrepreneur and coach Marie Forleo addresses this experience of comparing ourselves with others:
+Entrepreneur and coach Marie Forleo addresses the experience of comparing ourselves with others which can lead us to feel unhealthy self-acceptance and self-esteeem.

 “Based on your age, the ultimate vision you have for your life and the non-stop work you’re putting in, you can’t help but feel behind.
 Like, desperately behind.